fpringle/hoyo/docs/README.md

-  refresh                  Re-calculate bookmark indices config                   View/manage hoyo config check                    Verify validity of config and bookmarks
+  refresh                  Re-calculate bookmark indices config                   View/manage hoyo config check                    Verify validity of config and bookmarks help                     Print a help message for the entire program or a
+                           specific command

 Bugs:
   If something went wrong unexpectedly or you think there's a problem with hoyo,